-IBBAInt is a public limited company incorporated under the Laws of England and Wales, registered with company number 7425398, authorised by the PRA and regulated by the FCA and by the PRA.
+IBBAInt is a public limited company incorporated under the Laws of England and Wales, registered with company number 7425398, authorised by the Prudential Regulation Authority (the "PRA") and regulated by the Financial Conduct Authority (the "FCA") and by the PRA.

 The Bank is a wholly owned subsidiary of Itaúsa Portugal, SGPS, S.A., a Portuguese sub-holding company.
-Itaúsa Portugal is indirectly owned by Itaú Unibanco Holding S.A., a publically listed joint stock company with its head office in Brazil which owns, inter alia, Itaú Unibanco S.A. (its commercial banking arm) and Banco Itaú BBA S.A. (its investment banking arm).
-The Itaú Group is the largest Latin American financial conglomerate with more than 93 thousand employees and operations in 20 countries throughout the Americas, Asia and Europe.
+Itaúsa Portugal is indirectly owned by Itaú Unibanco Holding S.A., a publicly listed joint stock company with its head office in Brazil which owns, inter alia, Itaú Unibanco S.A. (its commercial banking arm) and Banco Itaú BBA S.A. (its investment banking arm).
+Itaú Group is the largest Latin American financial conglomerate with more than 90 thousand employees and operations in 18 countries throughout the Americas, Asia and Europe.

-IBBAInt has overseas banking subsidiaries in the United States of America ("USA") - in Miami - and in Switzerland - in Zurich - and non-banking subsidiaries in Luxembourg and the Cayman Islands.
+IBBAInt has overseas banking subsidiaries in the United States of America ("USA") (Miami) and in Switzerland (Zurich) and non-banking subsidiaries in Luxembourg and the Cayman Islands.
 These subsidiaries, together with IBBAInt, comprise the IBBAInt Group, as shown in the chart below: